joseph-abell/josephabell/content/blog/test-driven-development/index.md

 * Make sure each test is the most basic logical step from the one before.
 * Make sure your code is the most simple way to make the test pass.
 * Make the complexity of the task at hand be captured by the sum of your tests.
+* Use multiple tests to guard against hardcoded values.
 * Make sure to keep the unit of code small.
+* Start with the happy path - make sure the outcome of your code happens.
-* Start with the happy path, then move on to the null handling checks, and rely on a type checker like Flow or Typescript to keep your types in check.
+* Move on to the null handling checks.
+Rely on a type checker like Flow or Typescript to keep your types in check.
+Document your types effectively, don't just say the type is a function or an object, describe what the functions input and outputs are, or describe the values inside the object.
 * Make sure your code is as pure and immutable as possible.
 * Work closely with QA if you can, to see if they can spot any areas you've missed, and what areas they need to consider in Acceptance or Manual Testing.
 * Push against the urge to write your code without tests.
 Writing your tests as you go along makes your code do what you think it does, and it helps the tests cover the acceptance criteria, rather than assumptions and mistaked baked into the code.